zowe/docs-site/docs/user-guide/at-tls-configuration.md

 :::note Notes

 - As the API ML Gateway is a core component of API ML, other components that need to interact with the Gateway, such as Zowe ZLUX App Server, also require AT-TLS configuration.

+- Do not set `attls: true` together with `minTls` or `maxTls`.
+Zowe does not handle TLS in AT-TLS aware mode.

 :::